 The user can also provide a reference clock to measure the recovered data frequency.
-In this case, the user provides a reference clock, and the ADN2813 compares the frequency of the incoming data to the incoming reference clock and returns a ratio of the two frequencies to 0.01% (100 ppm).
-The accuracy error of the reference clock is added to the accuracy of the ADN2813 data rate measurement.
+In this case, the user provides a reference clock, and the ADN2804 compares the frequency of the incoming data to the incoming reference clock and returns a ratio of the two frequencies to within 0.01% (100 ppm) accuracy.
+The accuracy error of the reference clock is added to the accuracy of the ADN2804 data rate measurement.
 For example, if a 100 ppm accuracy reference clock is used, the total accuracy of the measurement is within 200 ppm.

-The reference clock can range from 10 MHz and 160 MHz.
-The ADN2813 expects a reference clock between 10 MHz and 20 MHz by default.
-If it is between 20 MHz and 40 MHz, 40 MHz and 80 MHz, or 80 MHz and 160 MHz, the user needs to configure the ADN2813 to use the correct reference frequency range by setting two bits of the CTRLA register, CTRLA[7:6].
+The reference clock can range from 10 MHz to 160 MHz.
+By default, the ADN2804 expects a reference clock between 10 MHz and 20 MHz.
+If the reference clock is between 20 MHz and 40 MHz, 40 MHz and 80 MHz, or 80 MHz and 160 MHz, the user must configure the ADN2804 for the correct reference frequency range by setting two bits of the CTRLA register, CTRLA[7, 6].
 Using the reference clock to determine the frequency of the incoming data does not affect the manner in which the part locks onto data.
 In this mode, the reference clock is used only to determine the frequency of the data.
-For this reason, the user does not need to know the data rate to use the reference clock in this manner.

-Prior to reading back the data rate using the reference clock, the CTRLA[7:6] bits must be set to the appropriate frequency range with respect to the reference clock being used.
+Prior to reading back the data rate using the reference clock, the CTRLA[7, 6] bits must be set to the appropriate frequency range with respect to the reference clock being used.
 A fine data rate readback is then executed as follows:

 - Write a 1 to CTRLA[1].
-This enables the fine data rate measurement capability of the ADN2813.
-This bit is level sensitive and does not need to be reset to perform subsequent frequency measurements. - 2.
+This enables the fine data rate measurement capability of the ADN2804.
+This bit is level sensitive and can perform subsequent frequency measurements without being reset. - 2.
 Reset MISC[2] by writing a 1 followed by a 0 to CTRLB[3].
-This initiates a new data rate measurement. - 3.
-Read back MISC[2].
+This initiates a new data rate measurement.

+- 3. Read back MISC[2].
 If it is 0, the measurement is not complete.
 If it is 1, the measurement is complete and the data rate can be read back on FREQ[22:0].
 The time for a data rate measurement is typically 80 ms. - 4.
 Read back the data rate from FREQ2[6:0], FREQ1[7:0], and FREQ0[7:0].